yanze039/6.7900_Project_Sensor/README.md

 ## Padding Seq

 From the experiments, DNA owns different lengths.
-To align different long DNA, we padding all DNA seq to the longest one in them.
+To align different long DNA, we padded all DNA seq to the longest one in them.
 The max number of length is 39, then all DNA embeddings will be padded with zero-matrix so that the final shape is `[39, 512]`.

 With the embedding of pH, the shape of the inputs is `[40, 512]`